robSanders818/sports-database/README.md

 # sports-database
-A database of statistics in baseball.
+A database of statistics in baseball, for batters, pitchers and team statistics

 ------------------------
 ## **How To Run This Assignment**